 Tamang Heritage Trek is a new walking in the unbeaten trail of the Langtang region.
 This easy trail is a superb introduction to trekking in Nepal.
 With some of the most beautiful scenery, rich culture, and healing baths in natural hot springs.
 It allows you to explore a beautiful and remote area. you will visit the Tibetan border of the Langtang region.
 At the same time to experience the unique culture of the local-Tamang people.

-in Tamang heritage trek we get to know their culture.
-Therefore They are little known ethnic groups of Nepal.
+In our Tamang heritage trek, we will walk through the little known ethnic groups of Nepal.
 Who are believing to be the descendants of Tibetians.
 From Kerung united with Tamang of the Helambu.
 Their farming communities are generally can find on higher elevations.
 Mainly engaging in shifting cultivation and extraction of the forest products.
 Tamang people are mostly sheep and yak herders.
 They also grow some hardy grains and vegetables.

-During the Tamang Heritage Trek trail, you will get a once in a lifetime chance to experience.
-Tamang people’s native rituals, culture, festivals, traditional costumes, and local Syabru dances combined with most pure and humble hospitality.
-Trekking through the local villages will also give you an excellent chance to carefully study the community’s traditional lifestyle and crafts.
+Tamang Heritage Trek gives you a lifetime chance to experience.
+We can know the native rituals, culture, festivals, traditional costumes.
+Also, get to know the local Syabru dances combined with most pure and humble hospitality.
+We will mostly walk-in local villages, Therefore, It gives us an excellent chance to carefully know the community’s traditional lifestyle and crafts.

 Tamang Heritage Trek, with its several epic mountains; amazing landscapes.
-Also unique local culture, is an easy-going route.
+Also, unique local culture is an easy-going route.
 Therefore it is becoming very popular amongst trekkers these days.
 If you are seeking an excellent general overview of the Himalayas ’ pristine mountain scenery.
 And also the beautiful, traditional Nepalese culture.
 We will highly recommend contacting us directly for booking.